Norcrossover/Pokemon-Database/README.md

 # PokemonDatabase

 THIS IS NOT AN ACTUAL DATABASE, BUT ORIGINALLY WAS GOING TO BE BUILT IN MySQL.
-Takes inspiration from: https://pokemondb.net/
+Takes inspiration from: https://pokemondb.net/ in addition to the data of the Pokemon

 INTRO:
 This program is more of a random experimental type thing.
 I know I want to first make a simple webpage.
 Then add a backend.
 Then improve upon it for the front end.
 This will be a program that helps improve my full stack development skills.